Colorado Commercial Tenant CAM Audit Rights [2026 Guide]

 Denver Office and Mixed-Use Market

 Management fee overcharges.
 Mixed-use buildings in Denver, particularly those with retail and office components managed by the same property management company, often apply the management fee to total gross revenues including taxes, insurance, and utility pass-throughs.
-The lease typically caps the management fee at 3 to 5 percent of controllable operating expenses, not gross revenues.
+Most leases cap the management fee at 3 to 5 percent of controllable operating expenses, not gross revenues.
 When the fee base is expanded to include pass-through items, the effective rate can substantially exceed the lease cap.
 CAMAudit's Rule 3 (Management Fee Overcharge) is directly applicable.

 Controllable expense cap violations.
 Denver office leases frequently include a controllable expense cap limiting year-over-year increases in discretionary CAM categories.
 Post-pandemic inflationary pressure on janitorial, landscaping, and security costs caused many Denver landlords to exceed cap limits in 2021 through 2023.
 CAMAudit's Rule 6 (CAM Cap Violation) checks whether the billed controllable expenses remain within the lease-defined ceiling.